alex-mous/PrinterPi/README.md

 - Check the wiring of the power button and note that you need to hold the power button down until the LED turns off.
 At this point, it is safe to remove power.
 #### Chrome Extension errors
 - Error 404
    - Printer not found.
 The IP address is not correct, or the printer is not up on the network.
 Double check the IP address of the Raspberry Pi is correct and that the printer is booting correctly (see above error "LED not flashing after boot")
 - Error 400
    - Bad request.
 The data sent was unable to be parsed by the client program.
 Check that the fields on the Chrome Extension popup under the "Data Gathered" section are complete.
 - Error 408
    - Something unexpected.
 Please contact me with the exact situation.
+Often retrying solves the problem.
 - Stuck on "Sending data..."
    - If this is the first time running after installation, please double check that the host is installed correctly by going through the steps again.
 Additionally, rebooting your computer may help to finally update the registry change.

 ### License
 Copyright (C) 2020  PolarPiBerry